backspace/prison-rideshare-api/README.md

 * collecting and calculating gas and food expenses from the reports
 * tracking reïmbursements of expenses

+## Deployment

+This can be deployed to Heroku and Postgres.
+More on that to come.
+Required environment variables:

+* `MAILGUN_KEY`

+The Mailgun domain is currently hard-coded.

 ## Running

 To start your Phoenix app: